raspberrypi/documentation/raspbian/applications/vcdbg.md

 #### reloc

-Without any further parameters, lists the current status of the relocatable allocator. use `sudo vcdbg reloc small` to list small allocations as well.
+Without any further parameters, lists the current status of the relocatable allocator.
+Use `sudo vcdbg reloc small` to list small allocations as well.

 Use the subcommand `sudo vcdbg reloc stats` to list statistics for the relocatable allocator.